 A Drop in the Ocean ensures that the remaining stored data will be anonymised and encrypted.
 The information will only be processed to document the organisations activities to the tax authorities, public bodies, etc. in connection with application processes, data processing and situations where it is required to account for the organisations work and results.

 Processing of personal data of a racial or ethnic origin, political opinion, religion, belief or union membership, as well as the processing of genetic data and biometric data for the purpose of unambiguously identifying an actual person, his/her health information, sexual relationship or sexual orientation, is prohibited under Article 9 of the GDPR.

-A Drop in the Ocean considers that the processing of this data is in the interest of society and that any disadvantages to a single subject is clearly outweighed.
+A Drop in the Ocean considers the processing of this data to be in the interest of society and that any disadvantages to a single subject is clearly outweighed.
 In case of a disagreement on this, a complaint can be made.
 See below in section 2.6 on appeal.

 2.3.
 The right to claim restriction (GDPR Articles 18 and 19)

-If the registrant does not want information to be deleted or contest that the information is correct, he or she may require that processing of personal data be limited.
-By limitation, it is meant that the information is stored and can only be used:
+If the registrant does not want information to be deleted or contest that the information is correct, he or she may require the processing of personal data to be limited.
+By limitation means that the information is stored and can only be used:

 - to safeguard important social interests

 When the information is to be deleted or restricted, the data controller is obliged to convey this to all who have received the personal data unless this is disproportionate or impossible.

 2.4.
 The right to data portability (GDPR Article 20)

 If someone processes personal data based on consent, for example, in order to fulfil an agreement with the registered person, the registrant may require to bring his information to another organisation.
 This is called data portability.
 If technically feasible, the registrant may require that the data controller ensures that the data is transferred to the new organisation.